pthieu/ts-api-postgres-boilerplate/README.md

 # Stack
 - TypeScript
+- Express.js
+- Objection.js + Knex for Postgres management
+- ESLint + Prettier
+- Absolute imports
+- Vite + vite-node for local dev (with HMR)
+- ESBuild for production build
 - PNPM (but you can use whatever)
 - Docker
-- Vite + vite-node for local dev (with HMR)
-- ESBuild for production build
-- ESLint + Prettier
-- Absolute imports
-- Express.js
+- CircleCI
-- Objection.js + Knex for Postgres management

 # File Structure